canonical/sphinx-stack-docs/docs/how-to/troubleshooting/rtd-issues.rst

 Possible cause
 ~~~~~~~~~~~~~~

-A common cause of sudden authentication failures is that the GitHub Webhook goes out of sync and misbehaves.
-Misbehaviour is mostly due to infrastructure issues on RTD or GitHub.
-Those issues are usually resolved with time, rather than any manual action.
+A common cause of sudden authentication failures is that the GitHub Webhook goes out of sync due to infrastructure issues on RTD or GitHub.
+Those issues are usually resolved with time, rather than manual action.

 Resolution
 ~~~~~~~~~~